 Shadow IT is looked upon by many as being an initial source of innovation as such means occasionally evolve into prototypes for future approved IT solutions.
-However, many of these measures are out of line with the organization’s requirements for control, documentation and security.
+However, many of these measures are out of line with the organization’s control, documentation, and security requirements.
 This is particularly important for companies in the finance and healthcare industries, where the use of unofficial data devices compromise compliance-centric initiatives such as the Health Insurance Portability and Accountability Act (HIPAA) and the International Financial Reporting Standards (IFRS).

 Security risks most often present themselves when sensitive data and applications are moved outside their designated protected networks.
 For example, if Human Resource Manager Carol exports a secure Excel spreadsheet from its designated location within the company’s cloud server and saves it to a folder within Google Drive, this would technically be considered an act of shadow IT.

-Most commonly, employees use shadow IT measures because they are under the assumption that there are no other ways to more effectively perform their job.
+Most commonly, employees use shadow IT measures because they assume that there are no other ways to perform their job more effectively.
 As such, countless individuals send documents via email to their personal address to continue working from home, even if they know that this is likely not allowed by their organization’s policy standards.

-If employees are being efficient and productive, what could be wrong with shadow IT?
-Well, besides the security risks stated above, some other implications of shadow IT include wasted time, investment and inefficiencies.
-Let’s discuss this more thoroughly.
+If employees are efficient and productive, what could be wrong with shadow IT?
+Besides the security risks stated above, some other implications of shadow IT include wasted time, investment, and inefficiencies.
+So let’s discuss this more thoroughly.

-Use of shadow IT applications restricts a organization’s return on investment (ROI).
-If an IT department spends $1,000 on new software hosted within their in-house server environment with the sole purpose of scheduling meetings, and Secretary Rachel uses Google Calendar, the ROI is next to nothing.
+The use of shadow IT applications restricts an organization’s return on investment (ROI).
+For example, if an IT department spends $1,000 on new software hosted within their in-house server environment with the sole purpose of scheduling meetings, and Secretary Rachel uses Google Calendar, the ROI is next to nothing.
 This wasted money will either be passed onto customers through increased prices or to the employees through decreased wages.
 No one wins.

 Because applications used by those performing shadow IT are not frequently audited, there is a high risk of data loss, or even worse, data leaks.
 Additionally, shadow IT can serve as a barrier to the adoption of new technology.

-If you are a business owner and you are having problems with employees performing acts of shadow IT, consider moving to the Cloud if you have not done so already.
+If you are a business owner and have problems with employees performing acts of shadow IT, consider moving to the Cloud if you have not done so already.
 Embrace the cloud!
 Why?
-Most employees utilize cloud-based applications—most often Google Drive, email applications and Skype, to name a few—when participating in Shadow IT.
+Most employees utilize cloud-based applications—most often Google Drive, email applications, and Skype, to name a few—when participating in Shadow IT.

-By moving to the Cloud, your applications and commonly used software will be hosted in the readily-available Cloud environment.
-Carol will be able to access and manipulate the same spreadsheet from her home office on the weekends that she’s able to edit from the office during the workweek.
+By moving to the Cloud, your applications and commonly used software will be hosted in the readily available Cloud environment.
+So, for example, Carol will be able to access and manipulate the same spreadsheet from her home office on the weekends that she can edit from the office during the workweek.
 Also, your data will remain secure and compliant with industry standards.

-Atlantic.Net’s private cloud server hosting solutions provide corporations with peace of mind knowing that employees will have a secure and private environment for all of their storage needs.
+Atlantic.Net’s VPS hosting solutions provide corporations with peace of mind knowing that employees will have a secure and private environment for all of their storage needs.
 Our private Clouds are configured using the most high-tech hardware and software, utilizing custom configurations to increase portability and flexibility for you.
-Your applications will reside on architecture custom-tailored and dedicated to your individual use.
+In addition, your applications will reside on architecture custom-tailored and dedicated to your individual use.

-Our state of the art data center is SSAE 16 (SOC 1) TYPE II (formerly SAS 70) compliant, monitored via multiple security measures 24/7, and is climate controlled.
-To see how you can start HIPAA compliant cloud hosting in seconds, give our web hosting professionals a call today at 1-800-521-5881.
+Our state-of-the-art data center is SSAE 16 (SOC 1) TYPE II (formerly SAS 70) compliant, monitored via multiple security measures 24/7, and climate-controlled.
+To see how you can start HIPAA compliant hosting in seconds, give our web hosting professionals a call today at 1-800-521-5881.